 Kentucky: New law was effective June 2009.
 Mortgage originators must have a surety bond or be covered by their employer’s bond.

 Arkansas: In an example of how surety requirements are increasing, this state previously required a $100,000 surety bond for mortgage bankers and servicers and a $50,000 bond for brokers.
 The new law passed in April 2009 requires brokers to have a bond not less than $100,000, to be set by the banking commissioner.

 States are tinkering with their implementation plans and continuing to finalize new laws to comply with the SAFE Act.
 If you have questions about your state’s rules, consult your state Department of Financial Institutions or a qualified broker.
-The experts at SuretyBonds.com can help you make sense of the changes coming to mortgage lender bonds.
+You can find the mortgage industry surety bond you need online 24/7 or call 1(800)308-4358 to speak with a surety expert about mortgage lender bonds.